SasithDuleepa/Blog-web-site/README.md

 ## Contributing

-If you would like to contribute to this project, feel free to submit a pull request or open an issue to report a bug or suggest a new featu
+If you would like to contribute to this project, feel free to submit a pull request or open an issue to report a bug or suggest a new feature.